Over 45,000 New Properties are Owed to Individuals and Businesses

-BOSTON - Massachusetts State Treasurer Deb Goldberg today announced the latest grouping of names that have been added to the state’s list of unclaimed property owners.
-Over 44,000 new properties worth millions of dollars are owed to individuals and businesses throughout the Commonwealth.
+BOSTON - Massachusetts State Treasurer Deborah Goldberg today announced the latest grouping of names that have been added to the state’s list of unclaimed property owners.
+Over 45,000 new properties worth millions of dollars are owed to individuals and businesses throughout the Commonwealth.

 This newly released list includes only individuals and businesses with unclaimed property over $100.
 Treasurer Goldberg urged all citizens to check the comprehensive list for all amounts at www.findmassmoney.com or call our live call center at 888-344-MASS (6277).

-The full list of the new individuals and businesses added to the unclaimed property list was published in the Boston Globe on September 10th and will be published in the Herald on September 16th.
+The full list of the new individuals and businesses added to the unclaimed property list will be published in the Boston Globe on March 3rdth the Herald on March 10th.
 In addition, the list of names will be published in over 30 regional and local papers.

 The Treasury releases an updated list of unclaimed property assets every six months as the new accounts are turned over to the Commonwealth.
 There is no time limit for a person to claim this property and, in many cases, claimants will receive interest.